theandrew168/bloggulus/README.md

 Bloggulus is a web application for aggregating and indexing your favorite blogs.
-I wrote it to serve as a less engaging, more personalized version of sites like Hacker News or Reddit.
+I wrote it to serve as a less engaging and more personalized version of sites like Hacker News or Reddit.

 ## Client Library